Stockton Dog Bites Lawyer

 What if the dog’s owner denies responsibility?

-However, there are a few exceptions to this rule.
-An owner’s responsibility might be reduced or even eliminated if the injured person was trespassing on private property or if they provoked the dog.
-The specific context of the incident is key to determining liability in any dog bite case in Stockton.
+However, there are exceptions.
+An owner's liability can be reduced or even eliminated if the injured person was trespassing or provoked the animal.
+Because of this, the context of the situation is crucial for any dog bite case in California, including those that happen in Stockton.

 How long do I have to take legal action after a dog bite?

-In California, you have a two-year window from the date of the incident to file a lawsuit for a dog bite, as outlined in Civil Code § 335.1.
-If you don't take action within this period, you will likely lose your right to pursue a claim, even if the owner was clearly negligent.
+In California, you generally have two years from the date of the incident to file a lawsuit for a dog bite, according to Civil Code § 335.1.
+If you fail to act within this timeframe, you will likely forfeit your right to sue for damages, even if the dog's owner is clearly liable.

 In California, how long does an insurance company have to settle a claim?

-In California, once you file a claim, the insurance company has 15 days to acknowledge it and start their investigation.
-After they receive all the necessary proof and documentation from you, they have another 40 days to make a decision on whether to approve or deny your claim.
+In California, once you file a claim, your insurance company has 15 days to acknowledge it and start looking into the details.
+From the day they receive all your required documents, they then have 40 days to decide whether to accept or deny your claim.

 Can I file a claim if the dog was on a leash or had no prior bite history?